hpi-swt2-exercise/rails-intro-exercise/README.md

 # Ruby on Rails Introductory Exercise

 This is an interactive exercise introducing web development with Ruby on Rails 7.0 based on the [v6.0 Rails Guide](https://guides.rubyonrails.org/v6.0/getting_started.html).
-It is used in HPI's [SSE course](https://hpi.de/plattner/teaching/winter-term-2022-23/scalable-software-engineering.html).
+It is used in HPI's [Scalable Software Engineerung course](https://hpi.de/plattner/teaching/winter-term-2022-23/scalable-software-engineering.html).

 **This exercise is inspired by the offical ["Getting Started with Rails" Guide in version 6.0](https://guides.rubyonrails.org/v6.0/getting_started.html) (explictly in version 6.0, v7.0 is different).
 So in case of getting stuck, the v6.0 guide is a good starting point to find solutions.**